Wilbur Schwartz: Post-war career

-The studio work continued.
-Schwartz was in demand as a perfect sight-reader and doubler on saxophone, clarinet, and flute (having studied with Roger Stevens).
+The studio work continued, as Schwartz was in demand as a perfect sight-reader and doubler on saxophone, clarinet, and flute (having studied with Roger Stevens).
 Sessions with his friend from the Miller days, Billy May, led to work with young Nelson Riddle, Gordon Jenkins, and others.
 Album work with Frank Sinatra, Ella Fitzgerald, Nat King Cole, Judy Garland, and many others was supplemented by film work for up-and-comers like Henry Mancini and Neal Hefti.

 Playing for the Kennedy inauguration was a highlight, as was playing for Johnny Mandel on the film score of "The Sandpiper".
 Johnny Mann hired him in the band for The Joey Bishop Show (up against The Tonight Show With Johnny Carson, for which he occasionally played under Doc Severinson, or The Merv Griffin Show with leader Mort Lindsey).

 Schwartz's sound was in demand well into the 1980's, when composer John Williams tapped him to play for the score of "Indiana Jones and the Temple of Doom", James Horner for "Cocoon" and "Batteries Not Included".

 Family life

 Schwartz married Peggy Clark, whose career rivaled his.
 She was singing on The Jack Smith Show for radio when they met, and she became a prodigious session singer, recording for Henry Mancini, Jud Conlon, Jimmy Joyce, Earl Brown, and many others.

 Schwartz had two daughters, one of them being, Nan Schwartz, who is a session singer for film, records, commercials, television, Grammy-winning composer, and seven-time Emmy nominee.

-Karen Schwartz is his second daughter, following in the footsteps of her mother, was also a very talented sight-reader.
-Who sang on records and film scores.
+Karen Schwartz is his second daughter, following in the footsteps of her mother, who sang on records and film scores.
 She also has work in many television shows and movies, along with some work with famous bands like The Carpenters.

 His son, Doug Schwartz, is a music engineer.
 Who is also a Grammy-award winner for his work in music mastering.
 Doug was hired by MCA Records for the task of remastering their older recordings.
 With Doug also working on Billie Holiday and Chuck Berry box sets.